seanmatthews1/five-finger-exercises/README.md

    given the available time and resources (though having said that, I think I would use Haskell or ML if I had to do it again).

- - Sudoko.py: A solver for Sudoko problems in python - pleasingly compact (and fast - Python is not supposed to be fast), I think.
+ - Sudoko.py: A solver for Sudoko problems in Python - pleasingly compact (and fast - Python is not supposed to be fast), I think.

  - pentominos.jl: implementation in Julia of Knuth's dancing links /